riot/custom-elements/README.md

 :construction::construction::construction:

-**This module is highly experimental and it's not meant to be use in production yet!**
+**This module is highly experimental and it's not meant to be used in production yet!**

 :construction::construction::construction: